wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The link to this file must be present on all index pages where the variant wheels are linked.

 This file uses the same structure as `variant.json` described above, except that the variants object must list all variants available on the package index for the package version in question.
+It is recommended that tools enforce the same contents of the `default-priorities`, `providers` and `static-properties` sections for all variants listed in the file, though careful merging is possible, as long as no conflicting information is introduced, and the resolution results within a subset of variants do not change.

 **The following behaviors must be respected and verified during the generation of the `{name}-{version}-variants.json` file:**